DocuSign Inc. Developer Terms and Conditions

 5.1 DocuSign’s provision of the Tools is conditioned on Your acknowledgement of and agreement to the following:

-(ii) You will keep Your Integrator Key confidential, and not share it with any third party.
-If You believe that Your Integrator Key has been obtained by any other person or that Your account has been used in an unauthorized way, You agree to notify Us immediately at the contact information provided below in Section 12.3;
+(ii) You will keep Your developer credentials (such as passwords, integration keys, rsa private keys, OAuth client secrets)” confidential, and not share it with any third party.
+If You believe that Your Developer Credentials have been obtained by any other person or that Your account has been used in an unauthorized way, You agree to notify Us immediately at the contact information provided below in Section 12.3;

-(iii) You will reference an Integrator Key issued to You as an approved licensee in all calls to the API;
+(iii) You will reference an Integration Key issued to You as an approved licensee in all calls to the API, as well as in requests for access tokens necessary to make further calls to the API;

 (iv) You will participate in any review or approval process applicable to Your Integration;